EvanWithaW/adk-equity-research/README.md

 The ADK Equity Research Agent is a powerful tool built using Google's Agent Development Kit (ADK) that enables comprehensive equity research by analyzing SEC filings, market data, and investor meeting transcripts.
 This agent serves as an intelligent assistant for financial analysts, investors, and researchers who need to quickly access, analyze, and extract insights from multiple sources of financial information.

+The main endeavor of this project is to minimize the barrier of entry to equity research.
+By leveraging free API keys with Google's Large Language Models (LLMs), the system allows anyone to get valuable information to help conduct research on U.S. based equities without the need for expensive financial terminals or subscriptions.
+This democratizes access to financial research tools, making them available to individual investors, students, and small firms who might otherwise be priced out of comprehensive equity research capabilities.

 ## Key Features

 - **Company Information Lookup**: Find CIK (Central Index Key) numbers for companies and retrieve detailed company information from the SEC's EDGAR database.